Kotlin/KEEP/proposals/sealed-class-inheritance.md

   is C -> 2
 }
 ```
-In such code compiler should check that `when` is exhaustive, i.e. all branches are presented.
+In such code the compiler should check that `when` is exhaustive, i.e. all branches are presented.
-To do this, we want to collect all direct subclasses of sealed class `A`.
+To do this, we want to collect all direct subclasses of `A`.
-So we should collect all classes inside and, if class `A` is top-level, collect all classes in the same package.
+So we should collect all classes inside it and, if class `A` is top-level, collect all classes in the same package.
 After this we should choose from them only direct subclasses of class `A`.

 As we see above, all direct subclasses of sealed classes will be declared in same file with corresponding sealed class.